grahamleslie/grahamleslie.github.io/_posts/2020-05-08-building-a-diy-racing-rig.md

 title: "Building a DIY Racing Rig"
 date: 2020-05-08 11:10:09 -0500
 categories:
-duration: "one lap of Monaco, maybe two if you like pictures"
+duration: "one lap of Monaco; maybe two if you like pictures"
 ---

 I enjoy racing games.
 I wanted to build the most fun racing rig I could for the least amount of money.